 Section 5.
 ORGANIZATION AND CONDUCT.
 Every meeting of stockholders shall be conducted by an individual appointed by the Board of Directors to be chairman of the meeting or, in the absence of such appointment, by the chairman of the board, if there be one, the chief executive officer, the president, the vice presidents in their order of rank and seniority, or, in the absence of such officers, a chairman chosen by the stockholders by the vote of a majority of the votes cast by stockholders present in person or by proxy.
-The secretary, or, in the absence of such appointment, a person appointed by the chairman of the meeting shall act as secretary.
+The secretary, or, in the secretary's absence, an assistant secretary, or in the absence of such appointment, a person appointed by the chairman of the meeting shall act as secretary.
 In the event that the secretary presides at a meeting of the stockholders, an assistant secretary shall record the minutes of the meeting.
-The order of business and all other matters of procedure at any meeting of stockholders shall be determined by the chairman of the meeting, including, without limitation: (a) restricting admission to the time set for the commencement of the meeting. (b) limiting attendance at the meeting to stockholders of record of the Corporation, their duly authorized proxies, or other such persons as the chairman of the meeting may determine; (c) limiting participation at the meeting may as stockholders of record of the Corporation, their duly authorized proxies, or other such persons as the chairman of the meeting may determine; (d) limiting the time allotted to vote on such matter, their duly authorized proxies, or other such persons as the chairman of the meeting may determine; (d) limiting order and security at the meeting; (f) removing any stockholder who refuses to comply with meeting procedures, rules, or guidelines as set forth by the chairman of the meeting; (g) recessing or adjourning the meeting to a later date and time and place announced at the meeting; and (h) complying with any state and local laws and regulations concerning safety and security.
-Without limiting the generality of the powers of the chairman of the meeting pursuant to the foregoing provisions, the chairman may adjourn any meeting of stockholders for any reason deemed necessary by the chairman, including, without limitation, if (i) no quorum is present for the transaction of business, (ii) the Board of Directors or the chairman of the meeting determines that adjournment is necessary or appropriate to enable the stockholders to consider fully information that the Board of Directors or the chairman of the meeting determines has not been made sufficiently or timely available to stockholders, or (iii) the Board of Directors or the chairman of the meeting determines in the best interests of the Corporation.
+The order of business and all other matters of procedure at any meeting of stockholders shall be determined by the chairman of the meeting may prescribe such rules, regulations, and procedures and take such action as, in the discretion of such chairman, are appropriate for the proper conduct of the meeting, including, without limitation: (a) restricting admission to the time set for the commencement of the meeting may determine; (c) limiting participation at the meeting on any matter to stockholders of record of the Corporation entitled to vote on such matter, their duly authorized proxies, or other such persons as the chairman of the meeting may determine; (d) limiting order and security at the meeting; (f) removing any stockholder who refuses to comply with meeting procedures, rules, or guidelines as set forth by the chairman of the meeting; (g) recessing or adjourning the meeting to a later date and time and place announced at the meeting; and (h) complying with any state and local laws and regulations concerning safety and security.
+Without limiting the generality of the powers of the chairman of the meeting pursuant to the foregoing provisions, the chairman may adjourn any meeting of stockholders for any reason deemed necessary by the chairman, including, without limitation, if (i) no quorum is present for the transaction of business, (ii) the Board of Directors or the chairman of the meeting determines that adjournment is necessary or appropriate to enable the stockholders to consider fully information that the Board of Directors or the chairman of the meeting determines has not been made sufficiently or timely available to stockholders, or (iii) the Board of Directors or the chairman of the meeting determines that adjournment is otherwise in the best interests of the Corporation.
 Unless otherwise determined by the chairman of the meeting, meetings of stockholders shall not be required to be held in accordance with the rules of parliamentary procedure.